-Three possible additional sources of unrest are the régimes' relationships with the dissidents, with nationalist movements and with the Churches. these areas by itself is dissatisfaction likely to pose substantial threats to the régimes.
+50. Three possible additional sources of unrest are the régimes' relationships with the dissidents, with nationalist currents and with the churches.
+In none of these areas by itself is dissatisfaction likely to pose substantial threats to the régimes.
 But the combination of several of them could do so, in particular in Poland, especially if also accompanied by economic discontent.